xiufengliu/Benchmark/README.md

 We have selected the following five representative technologies for the benchmarking, which are

-1. Matlab -- the traditional analytics tool
+1. Matlab -- A traditional analytics tool

 2. MADlib -- In-database (PostgreSQL) analytics library